Exalted (role-playing game): History

-Shards of the Exalted Dream, the final 2nd edition product, was published in January 2012.
-Development of Exalted 3rd Edition was officially announced in October 2012.
-A Kickstarter crowdfunding campaign for Exalted 3rd edition ran in 2013 from May 9 to June 8, reaching its $60,000 funding goal within 18 minutes, raising a total of $684,755 and breaking Numenera's record for the most funded tabletop RPG Kickstarter.
+Shards of the Exalted Dream, the final second edition product, was published in January 2012.
+Development of the third edition was officially announced in October 2012.
+The crowdfunding campaign for the third edition from May 9 to June 8, 2013, reached its $60,000 funding goal within 18 minutes, raising a total of $684,755 and breaking Numenera's record for the most funded tabletop RPG Kickstarter.
+Backers received the PDF in October 2015, POD in April 2016, and the deluxe editions in March 2017.

+Since then the game has continued to be produced by Onyx Path Publishing through a license with Paradox Interactive, produced as PDFs with print-on-demand options.
+In addition, major supplements have received crowdfunding for special print runs of the deluxe editions, which also fund additional material from stretch goals and limited rewards.
+As of December 2024, the sourcebooks for Dragon-Blooded, Lunar Exalted, Exigents, and Sidereal Exalted have been crowdfunded and now on sale; Abyssal Exalted and Alchemical Exalted have been crowdfunded and are currently as pre-layout manuscripts to backers; and Infernal Exalted is currently in development and planned for a late 2025 or early 2026 crowdfunding campaign.

+In December 2019, Onyx Path Publishing announced it would be producing and crowdfunding Exalted: Essence, a streamlined version of the rules to introduce new players to Exalted's setting and mechanics.
+The Exalted: Essence core rulebook is explicitly not a new full edition, and is compatible with the third edition's setting and supplements, while presenting mechanics to play all ten canonical Exalt types in a simplified manner.
+It launched its Kickstarter campaign in May 2021, finishing with $349,260 from an initial goal of $35,000.
+The print on demand and PDF versions went on sale in June 2023 and a crowdfunding campaign is planned for a player's guide in 2025.

 Promotions

-In March 2008, White Wolf Publishing unveiled a promotion that would allow 2,500 Dungeons & Dragons players to exchange their copy of their 3.5 Edition Player's Handbook for a copy of the Exalted Second Edition Core Rulebook.
-The promotion was called "Graduate your Game" and has received mixed reviews from fans of both games.
+In March 2008, White Wolf Publishing unveiled a promotion that would allow 2,500 Dungeons & Dragons players to exchange their copy of their 3.5 Edition Player's Handbook for a copy of the second edition core rulebook.
+The promotion was called "Graduate your Game" and received mixed reviews from fans of both games.
 The success of this promotion was not revealed.